TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

-# Wroking with SAGA Cluster Sigma2-NIRS
+# Working with SAGA Cluster Sigma2-NIRS

 This workshop was doing by help of [Sigma2-NIRS](https://documentation.sigma2.no/index.html).

 ### What is this?

-This document is intended to be a quick reference guide on the basic usage of the FRAM Sigma2 HPC cluster.
-For a complete reference please referer to the full documentation of [SAGA](https://documentation.sigma2.no/hpc_machines/saga.html).
+This document is intended to be a quick reference guide on the basic usage of the SAGA Sigma2 HPC cluster.
+For a complete reference please refer to the full documentation of [SAGA](https://documentation.sigma2.no/hpc_machines/saga.html).

 ## Login into SAGA

-For login open a Command-line interfase (CLI) or Terminal  and type something like this.
+For login open a Command-line interface (CLI) or Terminal  and type something like this.

 ```bash
 ssh auve@saga.sigma2.no